 \begin{example} The policy relevant treatment effect (PRTE) is a target parameter that is particularly useful for policy evaluation.
 It is defined as the welfare difference between two different policies.
 Let $Z$ and $Z'$ be two instrument variables under two policies and $P(Z,X)$ and $P'(Z',X)$ be propensity scores under the two policies.

 \end{example}

-In these examples, the weights $\omega_{0}$ and $\omega_{1}$ can be set asymmetrically to define a broader class of parameters.
+To define a broader class of parameters beyond these examples, the weights $\omega_{0}$ and $\omega_{1}$ can be set asymmetrically.
 All the parameters we consider in this paper can be defined conditional on $X$ and $W$, although we omit them for succinctness.

 Typically, a binary instrument is not sufficient in producing informative bounds on the target parameters.
 This is because a binary instrument has no extrapolative power for general non-compliers, e.g., always-takers and never-takers, but only identifies the effect for compliers.
-Prior studies have tried to overcome this challenge by imposing shape restrictions on the MTE (\citet{cornelissen2016late}, \citet{brinch2017beyond}, \citet{mogstad2018using}, \citet{kowalski2018reconciling}), although these restrictions are not always empirically justified.
+Prior studies have tried to overcome this challenge by imposing shape restrictions on the MTE (\citet{cornelissen2016late}, \citet{brinch2017beyond}, \citet{mogstad2018using}, \citet{kowalski2021reconciling}), although these restrictions are not always empirically justified.
 Evidently, it would be useful to provide empirical researchers with a larger variety of assumptions so that it is easier to find justifiable assumptions that suit their specific examples.
-As such, we introduce two assumptions here.
-In the following section, we continue listing other identifying assumptions that can be used in our framework to tighten the bounds.

-The existence of additional exogenous variables embodied in Assumptions SEL and EX can be appealing as it can be warranted by data without invoking arbitrariness.
+The existence of additional exogenous variables embodied in Assumptions SEL and EX may be appealing as it can be warranted by data with less arbitrariness.
 We accompany Assumptions SEL and EX with an assumption that $W$ and $Z$ are relevant variables, which make the role of these variables more explicit.

 \begin{asR}For given $x\in\mathcal{X}$, (i) $\Pr[Y(d,w)\neq Y(d,w')|X=x]>0$ for some $d$ and $w\neq w'$; (ii) either (a) $P(z,x)\neq P(z',x)$ for $z\neq z'$ and $0<P(z,x)<1$ for all $z$ or (b) $P(z,x,w)\neq P(z',x,w)$ for $z\neq z'$ and $0<P(z,x,w)<1$ for all $(z,w)$.